mailjet/mailjet-apiv3-nodejs/README.md

 # Mailjet NodeJs Wrapper

-Say Welcome to the new [Mailjet][mailjet] official NodeJS API wrapper !
+Say Welcome to the new [Mailjet][mailjet] official NodeJS API wrapper!

-[Mailjet][mailjet] is an Email Service Provider (ESP) !
+[Mailjet][mailjet] is an Email Service Provider (ESP)!
-Go visit the website and get confortable !
+Go visit the website and get confortable!

 For more details, see the full [API Documentation][doc]